philip-huang/arcs-group.github.io/README.md

-# Making changes to the website
+# ARCS Lab Website Contribution Guide
-1. ALL changes must be done through github via
+1. ALL changes must be done using GitHub’s [fork-and-PR workflow](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo), i.e.,
-   1. creating a fork,
+   1. create a fork,
-   2. making modifications, and
+   2. make modifications, and
-   3. requesting a pull request.
+   3. submit a pull request (PR).
+See instructions [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
-2. There are 2 ways to make modifcations:
+2. There are 2 ways to make modifications:
    1. *Locally*: develop and test on your local machine.
-See instructions [here](#set-up-and-develop-locally)
+See instructions [here](#set-up-and-develop-locally).
-   2. *Online*: make changes through the github page online.
+   2. *Online*: make changes through the GitHub page online.
 Simple editions, such as adding members or publications, can be done online.
 3. Make changes!

 If you are a **new member**, create a new folder in `/files/` with your full name.
 This folder will be used to store all your files.

+Some best practices:
+1. Sync your fork regularly.
+2. Keep PRs small (1 type of change per PR).
+3. Optimize images (<500KB, use .jpg for photos).

 ## Add/Edit Publications
 Add a publication to the [publications page](https://arcs-group.github.io/publications/):